-The Health Services office is located on the first floor of Lafayette Hall (A113).
+The Health Services office is located on the first floor of the Lafayette Hall (room C110).
 Generally, the office is open Monday through Friday, 8:30 - 4:30.
 Hours are subject to change so please call ahead for specific hours.
-A registered nurse is available to provide first aid, emergency care, health education, health counseling, and referrals to health care providers, and assistance with medical insurance information.
-The nurse can be reached at 332-5062.
-In case of emergencies before or after office hours, students may call the Security Office at 332-5025.
+A registered nurse is available to provide health assessments, emergency care, health education, health counseling, referrals to health care providers, and information about health insurance.
+The nurse can be reached at (203) 332-5062.
+In case of emergencies before or after office hours, students may call the Security Office at (203) 332-5025.